SwissPowershell/SwissPowershell/ReadMe.md

 As my reputation within the company grew, I was regularly called upon to provide efficient, easily debuggable, and reusable solutions for different teams.

-Although my primary role today remains as an application packager, 90% of my activity is focused on implementing PowerShell solutions for workstation teams.
+After 15 Year in packaging I jumped into the Workstation Devops Team with a focus on implementing PowerShell solutions for workstation teams.

 # Experiences over the years